AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/branding/brand-wp-site-advanced.md

 description: Advanced branding is available on Select and Premium plans and is included in the cost of the plan.
 ---

-# Brand the `Workfront Proof` site - advanced
+# Brand the Workfront Proof site - advanced

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 Advanced branding is available on Select and Premium plans and is included in the cost of the plan.

-For information about basic branding, which includes the login page, email notifications, and `proofs`, see&nbsp; [Brand the Workfront Proof site](../../../workfront-proof/wp-acct-admin/branding/brand-wp-site.md).
+For information about basic branding, which includes the login page, email notifications, and proofs, see&nbsp; [Brand the Workfront Proof site](../../../workfront-proof/wp-acct-admin/branding/brand-wp-site.md).

 Advanced branding options include customization of the following areas: